vlaaad/vlaaad.github.io/_posts/2023-04-30-replicant.md

 {:klass clojure.lang.Namespace
  :ref user}
 ```
-Here, `clojure.lang.Namespace` is a symbol, but `user` is deserialized a "Relay" in replicant terms — a custom type that holds a reference to replicant client and a reference id.
+Here, `clojure.lang.Namespace` is a symbol, but `user` is deserialized as a "Relay" in replicant terms — a custom type that holds a reference to replicant client and a reference id.
 When Morse asks for `toString` of Relay, it performs a network request and fetches a string — `"user"` — for the id.

 I also [reported an issue](https://github.com/clojure/data.alpha.replicant-server/issues/1) where evaluating a map literal like `{:a 1}` serialized it as a `r/fn` (remote fn) instead of `r/map` (remote map), so it wasn't possible to inspect maps at all — remote fns don't even fetch `toString`s...
 I'm not sure if I'm doing something wrong here, but I launched the server as described in the docs:
 ```sh